yugabyte/yugabyte-db/docs/content/latest/integrations/metabase.md

 - Filter data using WHERE clauses
 - Join data between tables
 - Perform data aggregation using GROUP BY
-- Use built-in functions such as SUM, MIN, MAX, etc.
+- Use built-in functions such as SUM, MIN, MAX, and so on

-Click Ask a Question > Custom Query.
-Choose the database you just set up, and enter the SQL queries noted in the [Retail Analytics](../../realworld-apps/retail-analytics/) section.
+Click **Ask a Question > Custom Query**.
+Choose the database you just set up, and enter the SQL queries noted in the [Retail Analytics](../../develop/realworld-apps/retail-analytics/) section.